robocorp/robocorp/windows/docs/api/robocorp.windows.md

 - <b>`search_depth`</b>:  Up to which depth the tree will be traversed.

-timeout: The search for a child with the given locator will be retried until the given timeout elapses.
+- <b>`timeout`</b>:  The search for a child with the given locator will be retried until the given timeout (in **seconds**) elapses.
 At least one full search up to the given depth will always be done and the timeout will only take place afterwards.
 If not given the global config timeout will be used.
 Only used if `wait_for_element` is True.

 search_strategy: The search strategy to be used to find elements.